 1. Walk details will be issued by email.

-2. Numbers of people on each walk will be restricted to 6.
+2. Numbers of people on each walk will be restricted, walking in groups of no more than 6.

 3. It will be necessary for all walkers to carry hand sanitiser and a face mask in case of emergency.

 4. Walkers must book a place on each walk prior to the walk taking place.

 5. A social distance of one metre plus must be adhered to between family groups.

 6. It is likely that public toilets will not be available.

 7. Do not share food, drink or walking poles.